-1. Introduction
+1. INTRODUCTION

 Schools and families around the world spend a substantial amount of money on computers, software, Internet connections, and other technology for educational purposes.
 The use of technology is ubiquitous in the educational system in most developed countries.
-For example, essentially all instructional classrooms in U.S. public schools have computers with rates of computer access in schools (European Commission 2013).
+For example, essentially all instructional classrooms in US public schools have computers with Internet access (U.S. Department of Education, 2013).
+Most countries in Europe also have high rates of computer access in schools (European Commission, 2013).
 In addition to school level investment in technology, central governments frequently play an active role in providing or subsidizing investment in computer and Internet access.
-The U.S. federal government spends more than \$2 billion and recently increased the spending cap to \$3.9 billion per year on the Erate program, which provides discounts to schools and libraries for the costs of telecommunications services and equipment (Puma, et al. 2000, Universal Services free computers to nearly 300,000 low-income families at a total cost of £194 million through the

-Internet access (U.S. Department of Education 2012).
-Most countries in Europe also have high laptop or tablet programs that provide a computer to each student and often allow the student to take the computer home (Warschauer 2006; Maine Education Policy Research Institute 2007;
+The US federal government spends more than \$2 billion and recently increased the spending cap to \$3.9 billion per year on the E-rate program, which provides discounts to schools and libraries for the costs of telecommunications services and equipment (Federal Communications Commission, 2014; Puma et al., 2000; Universal Services Administration Company, 2010).
+England provided free computers to nearly 300,000 low-income families at a total cost of £194 million through the Home Access Programme.
+A growing number of schools are experimenting with one-to-one laptop or tablet programs that provide a computer to each student and often allow the student to take the computer home (Maine Education Policy Research Institute, 2007; Texas Center for Educational Research, 2009; Warschauer, 2006).
+These programs are potentially expensive - for example, equipping each of the 50 million public school students in the United States with a laptop would cost tens of billions of dollars each year even if these laptops were replaced only every 3 years.